Preserving this for my future, cholesterol-deficient days, may I present: Banh Xeo.

 OK, today's entry was supposed to be about the lowly (or, alternatively, humble) mackerel.
-I chose lowly b/c before this whole Omega-3 hullabaloo, our man was always referred to by food writers euphemistically as "strong", or "oily", or sometimes even "pungent".
-Puh-leeze.
-Just come right on out and say it: my man can be completely "fishy" in that way you don't want.
-That's why he's so humble I guess.
+I chose "lowly" b/c before this whole Omega-3 hullabaloo, our man was always referred to by food writers euphemistically as "strong", or "oily", or sometimes even "pungent".
+Please, people.
+Just come right on out and say it: my man can be downright "fishy" in that way you don't want.
+Maybe dass why he so humble I guess.

 In lieu of (or in light of as some Georgians and Floridians like to say, wrongly) actual, useful, detailed information about the mackerel, let me just offer that they're at the top of many people's Healthy Fat List.
 In my quest for mackerel info, I found this interesting page about mucus accumulation, of which I am currently a victim, sorry.
 It's driving me MAD, I tell you.
 And one of the things you're not supposed to eat?
 Wheat, which is where, yes, of course bran comes from.
 Just have to drink death-defying amounts of water I guess.

 I think that's it.
 Not much snacking going on.
 Or snaking, which I typed first.
 My mom said studies have shown that eating 14 walnut halves per day increases HDL and lowers LDL.
 I should get on that.